moinulhossainmahim/shop-ui/README.md

 ### 3. Product Management

-- **Products**: User can browse products, filter them by categories and search the products by name.
+- **Products**: User can browse products and see the details of each product with their related products.
 - **Categories and Sub Categories**: Organize products into categories and sub categories for easy finding.
-- **Paginating in products**: Added pagination for fetching more products.

 ### 4. Wishlist